 Rule 1(b).
 The proposed amendments begin with an addition to Rule 1(b).
 It is right that "victim" be defined in the Rules no more broadly than as defined in the first sentence of 18 U.S.C. § 3771(e).
-(This statement puts the term in quotation marks not to imply doubt that there are people victimized by crime, but to make clear each time I use it that I mean the term as defined and the person assigned that status in the case.)
-The rest of § 3771(e), having to do with representatives of deceased, minor, and incapacitated "victims," however, is not a definition; that idea belongs under the heading "Who May Assert Rights."
+(This statement puts the term in quotation marks not to imply doubt that there are people victimized by crime, but to make clear each time we use it in these comments that we mean the term as defined and the person assigned that status in the case.)
+The rest of § 3771(e), having to do with representatives of deceased, minor, and incapacitated "victims," however, is not a definition; that idea belongs under the heading "Who May Assert Rights," as found in proposed Rule 60(b)(2).

-As for the second sentence of proposed Rule 1(b)(11), it is factually untrue that a "person accused of an offense is" never "a victim of that offense."
-The difficulty here arises because of the fundamental imbalance in the CVRA -- the rights (as defined) are given to a person who is, in fact, a victim of a crime, not simply to the complainant or other person alleged to be the victim, whereas the person whose rights are affected is not a person proven to be the perpetrator of the crime, but rather the person accused of being the criminal, and who is presumed to be innocent.
+As for the second sentence of proposed Rule 1(b)(11), it is factually untrue that a "person" accused of an offense is" never "a victim of that offense."3 The difficulty here arises because of the fundamental imbalance in the CVRA -- the rights (as defined) are given to a person who is, in fact, a victim of a crime, not simply to the complainant or other person alleged to be the victim, whereas the person whose rights are affected is not a person proven to be the perpetrator of the crime, but rather the person accused of being the criminal, and who is presumed to be innocent.
 The second sentence of the proposed definition, if retained at all, should be amended to put the word "victim" in quotation marks, and the words "as that term is used in these Rules" should be added.
+However, the Committee should add to the definition a clarification that for purposes of these rules, a federal government agency is not a "victim" entitled to assert rights.
+While a federal agency may well be a "victim" for restitution purposes, for example, the victim agency's rights can always be adequately represented by the U.S. Attorney prosecuting the case, and arguably can only be.
+See 28 U.S.C. § 516 (sole authority of Department of Justice to conduct litigation in which any agency is interested).
+There is no reason to allow two representatives of the federal government to appear in any criminal case.